Milley defends calls for Chinese to end Trump presidency | ExBulletin

 The calls came in Trump’s turbulent past months as he challenged the 2020 election results.
 The second call came two days after January 6, when a violent mob attacked the U.S. Capitol in an attempt to ‘prevent Congress from certifying Bidens’ victory in the White House.

-Milley said the October appeal was made under the leadership of then Defense Secretary Mark Esper, and the second was made at the request of the Chinese and coordinated with the Secretary of Defense’s office.
-Acting defense of the time, Chris Miller.
+Milley said the October call was made under the leadership of then Defense Secretary Mark Esper and the second was made at the request of the Chinese and coordinated with the Secretary of Defense’s office.
+Acting Defense Chris Millers.

 Milley also addressed a call he received from House Speaker Nancy Pelosi.
 He said Pelosi called me to inquire about the president’s ability to launch nuclear weapons.
 I tried to assure him that the nuclear launch is governed by a very specific and deliberate process.